quincyshadow/java-car-dealership/README.md

 You were tasked to create a car dealership management tool for a used car dealer with multiple locations.

 The base goals of this project will create a basic vehicle inventory management tool.
 The stretch goals will add customer and purchase management, as well, making it a pretty solid dealer management software.
 (Not that I know how to run a dealership.
 I'm a dev.
 What do I know...)
-The nightmare mode and nightmare mode+ is just insane.
+The nightmare mode and nightmare mode+ are just insane.
 You have to want it...do you?

 > NOTE: You won't want to fork this repo, as it could be subject to alterations and/or additions as time goes on.